pswk1/pswk1/README.md

 Hi, I'm Peter (he/him/his) and I am a Los Angeles-based developer.
 Outside of web development, you can find me geeking out on biomechanics and putting my experience as a physical therapy tech and trainer to use by offering practical support to maximize the long-term health benefits of strength training to those around me.

 I am committed to learning from and contributing to an inclusive team.
-If you are currently looking to fill a role, please feel free to look through my resume or contact me through one of the links below.
+If you are currently looking to fill a role, please feel free to contact me for my resume or  through one of the links below.

 ### Let's Connect!